ST10072411/APDS7311POE/README.md

 or unzip project file
 APDS7311POE.zip
 Open Project in vs code

+You may have to run the following commands (in order) in the cli to install various dependencies:

+npm install

+cd Frontend

+npm install @vitejs/plugin-react-swc

+npm install vite

+npm i --save-dev @types/react

+npm install @fortawesome/react-fontawesome

+npm install @fortawesome/free-solid-svg-icons

 Running the App
 There are two options to run App: